Fernisk/odin-recipes/README.md

 # odin-recipes
-Learned to do basic html with images
+Learned to do basic html and css with images